svelteinc/festus-community-controlled-digital-infrastructure/docs/capital_stack/phase1_capital_stack_v1.md

 - A private operator pays to build and run the facility.
 - The city, through FDIA/FCIC, keeps control of the land and key rules.
 - The community receives predictable revenue (ground rent + small usage fees).
-- The project, not the city’s general budget, is designed to bear the financial risk.
+- The project, not the city's general budget, is designed to bear the financial risk.

 > **Important:** This is a conceptual example for discussion only and is not legal, tax, or investment advice.
 Any actual financing must be reviewed and implemented with qualified legal and financial advisors.